maAPPsDEV/reentrancy-attack/README.md

 ### Solidity v0.8.0 Breaking Changes

-**You won't be able to steal the ether if the target contract has been complied in Solidity 0.8.0 or uppper** 🤔
+**You won't be able to steal the ether if the target contract has been compiled in Solidity 0.8.0 or uppper** 🤔

 > [**Solidity v0.8.0 Breaking Changes**](https://docs.soliditylang.org/en/v0.8.5/080-breaking-changes.html?highlight=underflow#silent-changes-of-the-semantics)
 >